by Ski Ingram

 death lawsuit.
 Besides he was a human being and I had taken an oath to protect and serve people just like him.

 I told myself, “I’m better than this.”
 I pride myself on being an expert in drug use, but I wasn’t getting anywhere with this guy.
 Mostly because I was being lazy, I didn’t want to work overtime, I wanted to go home and go to sleep.
 I had fallen into a big trap,

 one that I had warned all my DRE students to avoid.
 Do not form an opinion until you have all the facts.
 Here I had formed the opinion that this person was a drug user, a bad guy, a blight on society, someone not worth my time, especially my overtime.

 I started to feel guilty at the way I was treating this man.
-I am a highly trained professional but I wasn’t acting the least bit professional.
+I am a highly trained professional, but I wasn’t acting the least bit professionally.
 After I chastised myself, I repented and tried another tack, one that I try to teach my students, become the

 person’s friend.
 Convince him that you like him and are trying to help him.
 I sat down on the bench beside him and put my arm around him and again called him by name saying “Jason, Jason, tell me what’s wrong, how can I help you”?

 He yelled so loud that the words startled me, “HELP ME, I NEED HELP”.
 I asked what kind of help he needed, but the only response I got was “I need help.”
 I walked away from him to collect my thoughts.
 Standing about 15 feet from him I began to look him